 The Gallery was founded in 1913 by Emily Sibley Watson as a memorial to her son, architect James Averell.
-Given in trust to the University of Rochester, it is one of the few university-affiliated art museums in the country that also serve as community art museums.
+Given in trust to the University of Rochester, it is one of the few university-affiliated art museums in the country that also serves as community art museum.
 Today it is supported primarily by its members, the University of Rochester and public funds from Monroe County and the New York State Council on the Arts.

 In honor of the Memorial Art Gallery’s centennial, we offer five timelines exploring the stories of art & artists in the greater Rochester area from the first explorers and settlers to the present day.
 We would like to thank all those that worked on this Timeline.
 Acknowledgments